This post may contain affiliate links. Please read our disclosure policy.

 - In a blender (or food processor fitted with the steel blade), place the oats and process into a fine powder.
 If youโre using coconut palm sugar, place that in the blender, too, and process it too.

 - Place the oat flour, sugar, baking powder, baking soda, and salt in a large mixing bowl, and create a well in the center.
-Add the applesauce, yogurt, eggs, and vanilla, and mix until just combined.

 - Divide the batter evenly among the prepared wells of the muffin tin.
 Shake the tin back and forth to evenly distribute the batter in the wells.

-- Place the tin in the center of the preheated oven and bake until the tops of the muffins are nicely domed, and they spring back when pressed gently with a finger, about 18 minutes.
+- Reduce the oven temperature to 325ยฐF and continue to bake until the tops of the muffins are nicely domed, and they spring back when pressed gently with a finger.
+This usually takes another 13 to 15 minutes.

 - Remove the muffin tin from the oven and allow to cool for about 10 minutes in the tin before transferring to a wire rack to cool completely.